Wilder playing 'dangerous game' - Price

 'It's very experimental'

-Wilder sacked his coached Mark Breland after the second Fury fight.
+Wilder sacked his coach Mark Breland after the second Fury fight.
 Breland was the man to throw in the towel for Wilder in the seventh round and the former WBC champion was fuming with his trainer after the bout.

 Former heavyweight turned trainer Malik Scott has been promoted within Wilder's team to take over from Breland and has been vocal about the changes made since the defeat.